dev-lamichhane/dotfiles/grading_system.md

 This mostly applies to the counting pairs problem: if we explain to them how (1,1), (1,2) and (2,2) are the only possible pairs from the array [1,1,1,2], they wont have to do any thinking.
 Since they have 30 minutes and the actual coding time is less than 5 minutes once they understand the problem, I think we should not explain it all the way.
 Again, use your judgement on this one.
 If a good coder is stuck on this problem, it might be a good idea to nudge them in the right direction by explaining the problem a little more, but let's not break down the problem right off the bat.

+Also, I think it'd be a good idea to give the candidates either Counting Pairs or Anagram Diff problem.
+If you think a candidate is a good coder and is stuck in one of these problems, it might be a good diea to offer them the Football Scores Problem around the 15 minute mark which is plenty of time for them to solve that problem.

 ## 3. Alternative Questions
 If you have suspicion that a candidate had access to the questions/solutions before the test or cheating in some manner, please have them solve alternative problems from leetcode.
 Asking the candidate to solve the same problem in a different language (if the candidate claims to know other languages) could also be way to a way to go.
 We will provide links to alternative questions on the canvas section of interview team group on slack.
 Some tell-tale signs of candidates having access to problems/solutions before the test:
 1. Solving problem without having to think / taking very little time